 Looking to close the gap on the champion Golden State Warriors, Cleveland is in contract talks with free agent guard Derrick Rose, a person familiar with the negotiations told The Associated Press on Thursday.
 Rose, whose career has been sidetracked by injuries, could sign a one-year deal for the veteran's minimum, according to the person, who spoke to the AP on condition of anonymity because of the sensitive nature of the talks.

-Cleveland has salary cap issues and is limited in what it can offer the free agent guard, whose career has been slowed by knee injuries.
-Rose made $21.3 million while playing in 64 games for the New York Knicks last season.
+Cleveland has salary cap issues and is limited in what it can offer Rose, who made $21.3 million while playing in 64 games for the New York Knicks last season.

-ESPN.com first reported the Cavs' interest in the 28-year-old Rose.
+ESPN.com first reported the Cavs' pursuit of the 28-year-old Rose.
 Other teams, including the Los Angeles Lakers, are interested in him.

-The Cavs signed free agent Jose Calderon last month as a backup to All-Star point guard Kyrie Irving.
+The Cavaliers signed free agent Jose Calderon last month as a backup to All-Star point guard Kyrie Irving.
 Rose, if healthy, would be a better option than the 34-year-old Calderon.

-Cleveland struggled to fill the backup role after allowing Matthew Dellavedova to leave as a free agent following the 2016 championship season.
+Cleveland struggled to fill the backup role last season after allowing Matthew Dellavedova to leave as a free agent following the 2016 championship.